How do we age? The hallmarks of ageing

 6. Mitochondrial dysfunction

-Mitochondria are small organelles in the cell that are not only "cellular power plants" but also form a central hub for metabolic processes in the cell.
-They raise energy with the help of oxygen, a process called mitochondrial respiration.
-An important feature of mitochondria is that they contain their own DNA, called mtDNA, which codes for proteins needed for the respiration process.
-An important finding involving mitochondria in the ageing process was that mice with a high mutation rate in their mtDNA, so-called mtDNA mutator mice, are short-lived and show signs of premature ageing.
+Mitochondria are small organelles in the cell that are not only the ‘cellular power plants’ but also form a central hub for metabolic processes in the cell.
+They use oxygen to produce energy in a process called mitochondrial respiration.
+An important feature of mitochondria is that they contain their own DNA, called mtDNA, which codes for the proteins needed for respiration.
+An important finding involving mitochondria in the ageing process was that mice with a high mutation rate in their mtDNA, known as mtDNA mutator mice, have a short lifespan and show signs of premature ageing [Vermulst et al. 2008].

 Mitochondria are also the main source of reactive oxygen species (ROS), which are produced as a by-product of mitochondrial respiration.
 These free radicals can damage other macromolecules such as DNA, lipids and proteins and are therefore potentially harmful to the cell.
-For a long time, ROS were considered to be the main culprits in the ageing process, as suggested by the free radical theory.
+For a long time, ROS were thought to be the main culprits in the ageing process, as suggested by the free radical theory.
 However, recent studies challenge this view and suggest that ROS may instead act as signalling molecules within the cell.
 In some ways, increased levels of ROS may even be beneficial, activating cellular defence and repair mechanisms.
-Animals with mutations in mitochondrial complexes, which are important for mitochondrial respiration, are often long-lived.
+Animals with mutations in mitochondrial complexes that are important for mitochondrial respiration, are often long-lived [Dunn et al. 2015, Sies et al. 2020, Nunnari & Suomalainen 2012].

-The Department Langer, the Larsson Adjunct Group and the Max Planck Research Group Pernas investigate mitochondrial function in ageing.
+The Department Langer, the Larsson Adjunct Group and the Max Planck Research Group Pernas are investigating mitochondrial function in ageing.

 7. Cellular senescence